arbCoding/sac-format/README.md

 ## Compiling
 **BEFORE COMPILING** make sure to set your c++ compiler in the Makefile:

 As stated in the Makefile, I use g++-12 (GCC version 12.2.0).
-GCC 13.1.0 will not compile under my debug paramters.
+GCC 13.1.0 will not compile under my debug parameters.
  It will, however, compile under my release parameters (set `debug=false` in the Makefile).

 ---